globalseismology/avni/CONTRIBUTING.md

   file in the main repository.

 ## Further reading

+- [Contributing guide](https://portal.globalseismology.org/docs/avni/stable/overview/contributing.html): The standard way of contributing to AVNI development is described here.
+To create a product that is maintainable over the long term, it is important that contributing scientists follow these conventions.
+This approach is recommended for most users, especially those not familiar with Git.
+These instructions are adequate for contributing to AVNI, but we recommend that all new users to Git attempt the tutorial below for more complete understanding of the workflow.

 - [Software Carpentry Git Tutorial](https://swcarpentry.github.io/git-novice/index.html): For those who are not familiar with Git, we recommend attempting this tutorial, or even better, attending an in-person tutorial session if available in your area.

-- [Using Git for AVNI](docs/git_for_AVNI.md):  The standard way of contributing to AVNI development is described here.
-This approach is recommended for most users, especially those not familiar with Git.
-These instructions are adequate for contributing to AVNI, but we recommend that all new users to Git attempt the tutorial above for more complete understanding of the workflow.

-- [Best Practices](docs/best_practices.md):  Accepted conventions for AVNI development are described here.
-To create a product that is maintainable over the long term, it is important that contributing scientists follow these conventions.

 ## License
 AVNI is published under the [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html); while you